Call our help center at 216.738.2067

 Different food assistance programs will have different eligibility requirements, but many are easing requirements and necessary paperwork in response to the pandemic.
 One program that any income-eligible individual can access is a food pantry.

 A food pantry is a program that distributes perishable and/or shelf-stable food and other products directly to those in need.
 Pantries are located in many cities and neighborhoods and most only require photo ID, household size, and a signature (typically electronic) as well as a self-declaration of income.
-If your household income falls below 230% of the federal poverty line ($46,060 for a family of three), then you are income-eligible to receive food from a food pantry.
+If your household income falls below 200% of the federal poverty line, then you are income-eligible to receive food from a food pantry.
 We partner with over 200 local food pantries to help clients in need of emergency food assistance.

 How do I prepare for my visit to a food pantry?